-Notice also the update channel (update channels are explained in depth in: Lesson 1-2: Understand Update Channels) and version numbers (see sidebar).
+Notice also the Update Channel (update channels are explained in depth in: Lesson 1-2: Understand Update Channels), Version number and Build (see sidebar).

 - 6 Click the Back button to leave Backstage View and return to the worksheet. - 7 Click the Close button in the top-right corner of the Excel screen to close Excel.